modenaxe/MuscleForceDirection/README.md

 * The C++ plugin has not been updated in a while, and it is not compatible with OpenSim 4.0.

 # How to contribute
-Feel free of contributing as by standard [GitHub workflow](LINK_TO_GITHUB_WORKFLOW):
+Feel free of contributing as by standard [GitHub workflow](https://guides.github.com/activities/forking/):
-1. fork this repository
+1. forking this repository
-2. create your own branch, where you make your modifications and improvements
+2. creating your own branch, where you make your modifications and improvements
 3. once you are happy with the new feature you have implemented create a pull request

 # Resources
-* If you want to contribute but you are not familiar with [Git](), the [Software Carpentry Lessons](CARPENTRY_LINK) are a perfect place to start with Git and GitHub.
+* If you want to contribute but you are not familiar with [Git](https://git-scm.com/), the [Software Carpentry Lessons](https://swcarpentry.github.io/git-novice/) are a perfect place to start with Git and GitHub.
-* If you know how to use git but you are not familiar with GitHub, you can check resources like ["My First Contribution"](LINK_TO_FIRST_CONTRIB) to learn how to contribute to existing projects.
+* If you know how to use git but you are not familiar with GitHub, you can check resources like ["First Contributions"](https://github.com/firstcontributions/first-contributions) to learn how to contribute to existing projects.

 # To Do List
 These are some of the points of development